koreyhinton/featured/README.md

 ## snapshot mode

-By default the tests will run in snapshot mode, which ensures your your feature tests only assert correctly in the specified versions.
+By default the tests will run in snapshot mode, which ensures your feature tests only assert correctly in the specified versions.

 ## installation